Mike-Medvedev/YDKJS-Learn/scopes-and-closures/chapter1-2/learnings.md

 - you can declare variables in the global scope onto the global object and that is accessible by all
 - in node you have commonJs and recently ESM, which are different ways to handle modules, commonJS uses require and module.exports, and also wraps modules in a function and exposes variables like \_\_dirname, and require() as a "module-global", theres no window but theres a globals object
 - WEb workers are a way to run code in a seperate thread in the browser that does not block the main thread, its got a seperate Global Object with slightly different api's and no built in dom

+## Chapter 5- Variable Life Cycle

+- Variables in javascript have special properties when declared
+- When a variable is declared, the indentifiers are added to the instance of its scope
+- these variables are hoisted and initialized based on var, let, an const
+- Var variables are hoisted to the top of the scope no matter what position they are declared
+- var variables then are initialized with undefined so they are not in temporal dead zone (TDZ)
+- let variables are hoisted but block scoped but are added to the TDZ until actually declared
+- const and let variables cannot be re declared
+- const cannot be re assigned